 The American Osteopathic Association (AOA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American Osteopathic Association has implemented a policy to comply with the current Accreditation Council for Continuing Medical Education (ACCME) Standards for Commercial Support requiring resolution of all faculty conflicts of interest.
-Faculty declaring a relevant commercial interest must be identified in the activity syllabus and/or program.
+The American Osteopathic Association has implemented a policy to comply with the current Accreditation Council for Continuing Medical Education (ACCME) Standards for Integrity and Independence requiring mitigation of all faculty conflicts of interest.
+Faculty declaring a relevant financial relationship must be identified in the activity syllabus and/or program.

 In accordance with disclosure policies of AOA and the ACCME, every effort has been made to ensure all CME activities are balanced, independent, objective, and scientifically rigorous.
-These policies include complying with ACCME’s Standards for Commercial Support and resolving all possible conflicts of interest for all individuals in control of content.
+These policies include complying with ACCME’s Standards for Integrity and Independence and mitigating all possible relevant financial relationships for all individuals in control of content.

-View the list of faculty presenters and planning committee members whose perceived potential conflicts of interest have been resolved.
+View the list of faculty presenters and planning committee members whose relevant financial relationships with ineligible companies have been mitigated.

 The information in this educational activity is provided for general medical education purposes only and is not meant to substitute for the independent medical judgment of a physician relative to diagnostic and treatment options of a specific patient’s medical condition.
 The viewpoints expressed in this CME activity are those of the authors/faculty.
 They do not represent an endorsement by the AOA.
 In no event will the AOA be liable for any decision made or action taken in reliance upon the information provided through this CME activity.

-This activity is supported by independent educational grants from commercial interests.
+This activity is supported by independent educational grants from commercial interests/ineligible companies.

-The session “Influenza Prevention: Reaching the Underserved and Minority Populations” is supported by an independent educational grant from Sanofi Pasteur.
+The symposia session “Up-To-Date Insights on COVID-19 Treatment” is supported by an independent educational grant from Pfizer, Inc.